longsleep/yoga3pro-linux/Yoga 3 Linux HOWTO.md

 Have fun with the Yoga 3 Pro on Linux.

+# Use Kernel 4.0

+I recommend to run the Yoga 3 Pro with the latest available Linux Kernel as 4.0 brings lots of hanges and improvements for the Intel platform.
+I have a Kernel pachtes tree and configuration for Yoga 3 Pro in [my Kernel patches](https://github.com/longsleep/linux_patches/tree/yoga3pro) repository.
+Please note that this requires to compile the Wifi driver as well, so it is compatible with Kernel 4.0.

 # My result / recommendation

 For me the Yoga 3 Pro did not not work.
 I stopped using it.
 It was mostly the keyboard, the constant fan noise and CPU speed.